jinxuanyao/STAT302Project2/README.md

 ## Installation

-To download the corncob package, use the code below.
+To download the STAT302Project2 package, use the code below.

 ``` r
 # install.packages("devtools")